Colleges by Location

 Boarding

-In 2023, room and board cost at Lincoln University, Missouri amounted to $7,808 a year.
-If you only wanted a dormitory room, it cost $3,878 for the 2023 academic year.
+The cost of room and board (on campus) per academic year at Lincoln University, Missouri was $8,832 in 2024.
+If you only needed a dormitory room, you had to pay $4,500 for the 2024 academic year.

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial aid available to students.
-If you want to find out more about need-based and non-need-based aid at Lincoln University, Missouri, here are some recent data you should consider.
+There are different types of financial aid: grants, loans, scholarships, and work-study programs.
+If you want to find out more about need-based and non-need-based aid at Lincoln University, Missouri, here are some recent data you should take into consideration.

-The average financial aid package awarded to students added up to $2,033.
+The average financial aid package awarded to students totaled $2,033.

 Need-based

 1,062 students were designated some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Lincoln University, Missouri is available to international students.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $2,966,186, and state $334,420.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $2,966,186, and state $334,420.

 $1,333